nhatanh002/webhook-faucet/README.md

   actual delay with this as a base, and with recent push latencies as an estimate of the downstream's load status.
 * `WORKER_REST`: `downstreamer`'s rest between Redis work queue check during idle periods, in second.
 * `WORKER_BATCH`: the number of requests the worker pulls from the redis work queue.
-* `DOWNSTREAM_LOCKFILE`: path to `downstreamer`'s pid file.
+* `DOWNSTREAM_LOCKFILE`: path to `downstreamer`'s lockfile.
 Necessary to make sure there's only one `downstreamer` worker process running at a given time.
 * `REDIS_URL`: Redis connection url